raphlev/NodeJS-Swagger-Microservice-Template/Readme.md

 ************************************************************************************
 ************************************************************************************

-ATTENTION: le contenu de cette description est basé sur l'utilisation de oas-tools Il y a eu un changement de code: 'changed from oas-tools to express-openapi-validator' --> oas-tools n'est plus utilisé
+ATTENTION: the content of this description is based on the use of oas-tools There was a code change: 'changed from oas-tools to express-openapi-validator' -> oas-tools is no longer used
---> express-openapi-validator est utilisé à la place
+-> express-openapi-validator is used instead

 ************************************************************************************
 ************************************************************************************